MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 >
 > *Load the package "ggplot2".
 > Create a new variable named "asleep" and set it to false.
-> Create a vector called "names" that contains the 3 text values: "Shrek", "Dolly" & "Beetlejuice".
+> Create a vector called "names" that contains the 3 text values: "Lambchop", "Dolly" & "Shaun".
 > Create a new variable named "sheep_id" and assign it three values: 1, 2, & 3.
 > Create a data frame called "my_sheep" with 2 columns:*
 >    - *"sheep_name" that contains the "names" vector above*